Skip to main content

 You will then immediately (on screen) be given your automatically generated government gateway user ID.
 You will be emailed confirmation of this ID, but it is important to keep a note or print this as it will not appear again on any of the screens and you will need it for when you next sign in.

-You need to choose the type of account you want to create (you may need to log-in again in order to access this screen).
+You need to choose the type of account you want to create.
 This can be an individual, organisation or agent account, depending on what you intend to use HMRC online services for.

-Register as an 'individual' if you want to use the online service for your personal affairs.
+• Register as an 'individual' if you want to use the online service for your personal tax affairs, for example self assessment.

 You will then be asked to complete a process called 2-step verification.
 Having this second layer of security provides added protection should your account details ever be lost or stolen.
-To set this up, one option is to provide details of either a mobile phone or landline to which an access code will be sent every time you sign in.
-If you do not have your own mobile phone or landline, you can use somebody else’s but you would need to have access to this phone each time you want to use your account.
+To set this up, one option is to provide details of either a mobile phone to which an access code will be sent by text (SMS) every time you sign in.
+If you do not have your own mobile phone, you can use somebody else’s, but you would need to have access to this phone each time you want to use your account.
 However, note that if you choose to receive an SMS message then you should be aware you may be vulnerable to SIM-swapping scammers.
 There is information about these scams on the website of Which?

-Alternatively, you can use an authentication app (such as Microsoft Authenticator) which you can download on your smartphone or tablet, if you have one.
-These allow you to generate a ‘time-based one time password’ (TOTP) which expires automatically.
+Alternatively, you can get access codes sent to HMRC’s app or an authentication app (such as Microsoft Authenticator) which you can download on your smartphone or tablet, if you have one.
+These allow you to generate a ‘time-based one-time password’ (also known as TOTP) which expires automatically.
 We understand this is the most secure way of protecting your account.

 Identity checks